-- If your application does not require a budget, please see below for directions on Break Even Analysis.
+- Please see below for directions on Break Even Analysis.
 Please revisit the Pricing Your Work post.

 Do your best.
 This might seem like complicated math, but it is not.
 The hardest part is organizing the information.
 I strongly recommend using Excel or Numbers to make these lists.
 If you don’t know how to use these pieces of software- learn!
 These are vital tools- and once you catch on to a few tricks, your life will be so much easier.
 Never in my life did I think I would say these words- but I love Excel.
 Here’s a great excel tutorial on YouTube – there are thousands of these.